Best Hotels in Sintra — Where to Stay

 Booking Notes

-Sintra’s hotels are smaller than city properties and fill faster.
-Book at least 6–8 weeks ahead for weekends in April–October.
+Sintra’s hotels are smaller than city properties — most have fewer than 20 rooms — and fill faster.
+Book at least 6–8 weeks ahead for weekends from April through October.
 The Christmas market season (December) also fills key properties early.
+Midweek stays in shoulder season (March, November) offer the best combination of lower prices and manageable crowds.

 Frequently Asked Questions